mcastelein/mcastelein/README.md

 I'm a Dutch-American data scientist and engineer with a background in econometrics, mathematics, and aerospace engineering.
 I love building clean, useful, and data-driven tools — especially when they combine automation, analytics, and a touch of creativity.

+➡️ Open to Freelance projects and Employment ⬅️

 ---

 ### 🚀 What I'm Working On